 But it’s not just about fixing what’s broken.
-A marketing audit also helps you uncover opportunities for growth.
-Maybe there’s a new customer segment you haven’t explored, or a chance to expand your current offerings to generate more company revenue.
-When you conduct an audit, you’ll find several ways to take your business to the next level.
+A marketing audit also helps you uncover opportunities for growth based on business goals.
+Maybe there’s a new customer segment you should explore or a chance to expand your current offerings to generate more revenue.
+When you conduct an audit, you’ll find innovative ways to increase brand visibility and connect with new customers.

 What Does an Audit Include?

-An audit typically includes a review of the company's website, social media presence, marketing automation, paid advertising, and content (i.e., a B2B marketing blog or white papers).
-Any weaknesses in these areas can have a negative impact on the number of deals closed and, ultimately, the bottom line.
+The scope of an audit will depend on who performs it.
+The audit should include the company's website, digital strategy, and marketing technology at a minimum.
+Any weaknesses in these areas can have a negative impact on the number of deals closed, which affects the bottom line.

 B2B Sales Teams

-B2B sales success hinges on how well your internal teams work together toward collective business goals.
-Before starting an audit, it’s essential to assess each of your internal teams and how they do things.
+Sales success hinges on how well your internal teams work together.
+Before starting an audit, assess each of your internal teams and how they do things.

 Begin by listing all aspects of the marketing plan, such as:

 The business world can be a messy place.
 Departments often operate in their own silos, disconnected from each other and the bigger picture.
-And when the disconnect occurs with marketing, sales, and service, it can create serious issues for the customer experience.
+When this disconnect occurs with marketing, sales, and service, it can create serious issues for the customer experience.

 Picture this: the sales team seals the deal with a big promise.
-But when the buyer runs into an issue, the customer service team has a completely different approach to issue resolution that doesn’t align with what the sales team guaranteed.
+But when the client runs into an issue, the service team’s solution doesn’t align with what the sales team guaranteed.
 Talk about disappointing.

 This is exactly why customers jump to a competitor.
 They want a seamless, consistent experience from start to finish.
 But, many times, they get shuffled between departments that can’t seem to get on the same page.